Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 Strategy 4: Offer a Low-Risk Entry Point

-Corporate buyers hate risk.
-They have been burned by photographers who overpromise and underdeliver.
+Corporate buyers hate risk. they’ve been burned by photographers who overpromise and underdeliver.
 The best way to overcome this objection is to remove the risk from the first transaction.
 Offer something that costs you almost nothing but gives them massive value.

 Consider offering: